hstevenson03/MotionMimic/README.md

 4. Open the MotionMimic.pde file in Processing.

 ## Usage
 To use MotionMimic, run the program in Processing.
-When the camera feed is displayed, use your hands to create circular gestures in front of the camera.
-The application will detect these gestures and generate colorful circles on the screen.
+Once the camera feed is displayed, make circular gestures in front of the camera.
+To ensure the gesture is detected and new circles continue to appear on the screen, adjust your hand movements accordingly.
 Import Libraries

 <img width="642" alt="Screenshot 2024-11-07 at 1 52 51 pm" src="https://github.com/user-attachments/assets/966dde56-378f-4307-ba20-28d7a0582546">